lscalese/ecp-with-docker/README.md

 Our [docker-compose.yml](./docker-compose.yml) uses references to `containers.intersystems.com`.
 So you need to login to Intersystems Containers Registry to pull the used images.
-If you don't remember your password for the docker login to ICR, open this page https://login.intersystems.com/login/SSO.UI.User.ApplicationTokens.cls and you can retrieve your docker token.
+If you don't remember your password for the docker login to ICR, logon to https://containers.intersystems.com/ with WRC account.

 ```bash